askming/Personal-reading/_sources/2022/The Psychology of Money.md

 ## Chapter 11 Reasonable > Rational

 - With it comes something that often goes overlooked: Do not aim to be coldly rational when making financial decisions.
 Aim to just be pretty reasonable.
 Reasonable is more realistic and you have a better chance of sticking with it for the long run, which is what matters most when managing money.

+---

+_last updated on: 2022-04-23_

+## Chapter 12 Surprise!

+- Two dangerous things happen when you rely too heavily on investment history as a guide to what's going to happen next.
+  1. You'll likely miss the outlier events that move the needle the most.
+  2. History can be a misleading guide to the future of the economy and stock market because it doesn't account for structural changes that are relevant to today's world.

+- The correct lesson to learn from surprises is that the world is surprising.

+- The average time between recessions has grown from about two years in the late 180os to five years in the early 20th century to eight years over the last half-century.